nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 A profile must contain the following information:

-* Name, limited to 24 characters including spaces
+* Name, limited to 24 alphanumeric characters including spaces
 * Phone number
 * A valid NUS email, e.g. `u.nus.edu`, see [Accepted Email Formats](#accepted-email-formats) for the full list of accepted email domains